 illawarra paediatric dentistry

 We also assess your child’s coping abilities and this will also determine how best to approach our treatment plan.
 This ensures that your child feels comfortable whilst undergoing treatment in our caring environment.
+You can then book a treatment appointment in the dental practice or an operating date at one of our designated local hospitals

 treatment under local anaesthesia